 If a map layer or stand-alone table is using the Show metadata from data source (read-only) option and you try to edit its full metadata by clicking Edit Metadata on the context menu, a warning message appears.
 You can't edit the data source's metadata directly from the layer or table in the map.
 How you proceed depends on your scenario.

-If you want the layer or table to continue to reference the data source's metadata, you must browse to and select the data source in the catalog view and edit its metadata directly.
-You may need to add a folder, database, or server connection to the project to access the data source in the catalog view.
-Similarly, you may need to change the active portal to access the portal item associated with a layer or table.
+If you want the layer or table to continue to reference the data source's metadata, you must browse to and select the data source in a catalog view and edit its metadata directly.
 Once the data source's metadata has been updated, those updates appear the next time you view metadata for the layer or table.

 If you want the layer or table to have its own metadata that is independent of the data source's metadata, you need to change the properties of the layer or table.
 On the Metadata tab on the Properties dialog box, click the drop-down list and click Layer has its own metadata or Table has its own metadata.
 Once this property has been changed, when you right-click the layer or table and click Edit Metadata , you can edit full metadata describing the layer or table.
 This metadata content is stored in the project and is not updated when the data source's metadata changes.